willie68/GoBlobStore/README.md

 `username` and `password` can be provided via secret.yaml.

 Every tenant will create a collection in the database.
-For this collection the service will automatically create an index based on the blodid.
+For this collection the service will automatically create an index based on the blodID.
 For direct searching in mongo db simply add an # to the json coded mongo query syntax.

 ## Tenant